Samsung/tizen-docs/docs/application/tizen-studio/extension-sdk/inmobi.md

         }
         ```

      4. The adview can be swallowed in to the layout or can be shown as an overlay above the current layout.
 In the later case, application has to manage the show state of the adview explicitly.
-On successfull load of bannerad, banner_ad_load_request_succeeded callback will be triggered in which application needs to call the show of bannerad object using native api evas_object_show().
-Also while navigating between the views or during loadFailure, application can choose to handle based on its logic, for example it can hide the adview by calling evas_object_hide() or it can show the adview with the old ad
+On successful load of bannerad, banner_ad_load_request_succeeded callback will be triggered in which application needs to call the show of bannerad object using native api evas_object_show().
+Also while navigating between the views or during loadFailure, application can choose to handle based on its logic, for example it can hide the adview by calling evas_object_hide() or it can show the adview with the old ad.

         ```
         void on_request_succeeded(Evas_Object *obj, void *userdata)